remi-olsen/DragAndUpload/README.md

 For the sake of example, we will point to the C# ASHX script.
 You would, in all likelihood, want to create your own back-end script, and point the `setUp` call to it.

+The default scripts uploads to `uploads` folder in the root.
+Make sure to create that folder before running the script, or, much preferably, create a folder somewhere else.

 In the `head` block, add the following:

 		<link rel="stylesheet" type="text/css" href="dragAndUpload/css/dragAndUpload.css">